-Component 1998 (gpm) 2001 (gpm) 2010 (gpm)
+Component 1998 2001 2011

-Inflows Storage (net) 0 80 345
+Inflows, in gpm Change in Storage (net) 0 80 361

-Infiltration Gallery
+Infiltration from

-and Ponds 0 216 260
+Gallery and Ponds 0 216 335

-River 1,180 1,224 1,422
+River Infiltration 1,180 1,224 1,476

 Recharge 7 7 7

-Total Inflows 1,187 1,526 2,034
+Total Inflows 1,187 1,526 2,180

-Outflows Containment Wells 0 216 260
+Outflows, in gpm Containment Wells 0 216 335

-Constant Head (net) 1,187 1,314 1,774
+Constant Head (net) 1,187 1,314 1,844

-Total Outflows 1,187 1,530 2,035
+Total Outflows 1,187 1,530 2,180

-The balance between total water inflows and outflows from the model area has a maximum error of less than 0.3 percent and is judged to be reasonable.
+The balance between total water inflows and outflows from the model area has a maximum error of 0.01 percent or less and is judged to be excellent.
 The increases through time in inflows from storage and the river and outflows from constant heads are the result of increasing regional pumping.

-The quantitative evaluation of the model simulation consisted of examining the difference between the 843 average annual water levels observed in the monitoring wells and piezometers at the former Sparton site and its vicinity and the corresponding calculated water levels for these monitoring wells.
+The quantitative evaluation of the model simulation consisted of examining the difference between the 916 average annual water levels observed in the monitoring wells and piezometers at the former Sparton site and its vicinity and the corresponding calculated water levels for these monitoring wells.
 The difference between an observed and a measured water level is called a residual.
-Three statistics were calculated for the residuals to quantitatively describe the model calibration: the mean of the residuals, the mean of the absolute value of the residuals, and the root mean-squared error.
-The mean of all the residuals is -0.25 ft, the mean of the absolute value of the residuals is 1.07 ft, and the root mean-squared error is 1.5.
-The minimum residual is -8.55 ft and the maximum residual is 5.99 ft, both for on-site monitoring wells.
-The absolute mean residual of 1.07 ft is considered acceptable since the observed water-level measurements applied as calibration targets have a total range of about 55.3 ft, and seasonal fluctuations of water levels are on the order of several feet.
+Three statistics were calculated for the residuals to quantitatively describe the model calibration: the mean of the residuals, the mean of the absolute value of the residuals, and the root mean-squared error.38 The mean of all the residuals is -0.28 ft, the mean of the absolute value of the residuals is 1.15 ft, and the root mean-squared error is 1.6.
+The minimum residual is -8.96 ft and the maximum residual is 5.99 ft, both for on-site monitoring wells.
+The absolute mean residual of 1.15 ft is considered acceptable since the observed waterlevel measurements applied as calibration targets have a total range of about 32.7 ft, and seasonal fluctuations of water levels are on the order of several feet.
 The quantitative statistics based on the monitoring wells in the major flow zones are listed below:

-35 The calculated inflows and outflows in 1998 and 2001 are slightly different than those reported in the 2009 Annual Report.
+37 The calculated inflows and outflows in 1998 and 2001 are slightly different than those reported in the 2009 Annual Report.
 These differences are the result of using a new version of MODFLOW that handles dry cells more efficiently (Bedekar and others 2011).